Happy Boxing Day, Nerds! And for everyone in the U.S., hey suckers! Sorry, you all had to go back to work today while we get a second stat holiday!

 On a happier note, come Friday I will have officially started my three weeks of vacation that I’ve been saving all year.
 And Omigod, I need this break so bad.
 I’m going to be reading and reading and playing games and reading and rotating a nearly endless supply of jogging pants for the next 19 days.

 You can expect a lot of scheduled posts that I wrote the week before Christmas.
-But I’ll come in fresh for any reviews I have.
-To be honest, using the schedule feature is probably what I should be doing since starting this blog.
+To be honest, using the “post schedule” feature is probably what I should have been doing since starting this blog.
 Maybe then you’d have more of my salty AF reviews and ranty writings to read.
+I’ll try hard for the new year.

 With that in mind, this post is dedicated to all my bookish resolutions for 2019.